-Here, rather than compactly representing the SDES plaintext and ciphertext using byte-sized (8-bit) variables, the data is represented using byte arrays of length 8.
+Here, rather than compactly representing the SDES plaintext and ciphertext using byte-sized (8-bit) variables or integers, the data is represented using byte arrays of length 8.
 Similarly the 10 bit keys are represented as arrays of length 10.
-Although this design is extremely inefficient (it uses 8 times more space), it makes the algorithm easier to implement and experiment with.
+Although this design is extremely inefficient (it uses 8 times more space), it forces you to understand the encryption steps more explicitly, and you can easily experiment with the results.
 For example, one might declare a 10-bit raw key in a test program like this:

-'''

 byte key1[] = {1, 1, 1, 0, 0, 0, 1, 1, 1, 0};

-'''